 Universal Service Fund (USF) Quarterly Rates

-What is the current Universal Service Fund (USF) fee rate?
+Current Universal Service Fund (USF) Rate

 The Universal Service Fund (USF) is a government-administered fund used to support telecommunication services in rural and high-cost areas to low-income consumers, government facilities such as schools and libraries, and to healthcare facilities across the nation.

 All telecommunication companies, including conference calling services, collect the Universal Service Fund Fee at the rate provided by the FCC.

 100% of the Universal Service Fund collected by Vast Conference is passed on to the Universal Service Administration Corporation, which is responsible for collecting and disbursing of the USF fees collected.

 You will see USF fees as a separate line item on your billing invoice or payment receipt.
 If you have any questions, please contact us.